rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

      normal crate, it would be weird to have freestanding projects coalesce around some bootleg core on crates.io.

  - Make it so that packages with implicit dependencies only depend on std.
-This would break existing packages, but only those that cannot be published to crates.io or can but don't build.
-This is elegant because it eliminates redundancy, while still providing a concise common case (just one slightly more narrowly defined): packages that use stdlib crates besides std must be explicit.
-If we want to do this, we have to act fast because core might be stabilized soon.
+This would be more elegant, but breaks packages (including ones using stable Rust) that just depend on crates.io.

  - Make it so all dependencies, even libstd, must be explicit.
 C.f.
 Cabal and base.
-Simpler to implement, but breaks nearly all existing packages.
+Simple and elegant, but breaks all existing packages.

  - Don't do this, and be stuck with problems detailed in the motivation section.